 A: People with a Colorado ID can buy up to an ounce of marijuana at a time.
 People with an out-of-state ID can buy up to a quarter ounce.

-Q: Will there be enough pot to go around for recreational customers on Jan.
+Q: Was there enough pot to go around for recreational customers on Jan.
 1?

-A: Some stores are concerned about that.
-Commercial growing for recreational stores isn’t legal until Jan.
+A: Some stores’ inventories ran low.
+Commercial growing for recreational stores wasn’t legal until Jan.
 1, either.
-So all the marijuana being sold to recreational customers on New Year’s Day will come out of a one-time transfer from the stores’ medical-marijuana supply.
-That has business owners worried they’ll be short, with rumors abounding that some shops may limit even further the amount people can buy on Day 1.
-“It’s something we’re all going to have to deal with,” Dixie Elixirs general manager Randy Good said last week.
+So all the marijuana sold to recreational customers on New Year’s Day came out of a one-time transfer from the stores’ medical-marijuana supply.
+That had business owners worried they’d be short, with rumors abounding that some shops may limit even further the amount people can buy on Day 1.
+“It’s something we’re all going to have to deal with,” Dixie Elixirs general manager Randy Good said.

 Q: Can I make multiple purchases on the same day?

 A: Yes.
 The only cap on how much you can buy is the legal possession limit: No one who is not a medical-marijuana patient can possess more than an ounce of marijuana at a time.
 But that’s up to the customer to abide by.
 There’s nothing in the state’s rules for recreational marijuana stores that requires them to track customer purchases.